What happens when your parents are not financially prepared for retirement but can no longer work or are not earning enough to meet their expenses?

 With those caveats in mind, here are some types of assistance your parents might qualify for:

-Mortgage and reverse mortgage assistance: Some states help homeowners who have limited income and are at risk of foreclosure.
-One example is Keep Your Home California’s Hardest Hit Fund.
+- Mortgage and reverse mortgage assistance: Some states help homeowners who have limited income and are at risk of foreclosure.
+Check with your state’s housing bureau.